elijahsamuels/rails-generators-readme/README.md

 end
 ```

 Notice what the generator did?
 It automatically knew that we wanted to add a new column and built out the `add_column` method call.
 How did this happen?
 It turns out that the way that you name the migration file is very important.
 By prepending the `add_` text to the name it gave a signal to the migration generator that the purpose of this schema change will be to add a column(s) to the table.
 How did it know the table we wanted to add to?
 By appending the `_posts` text to the end of the migration name it tells Rails that the table we want to change is the `posts` table.
-Lastly, by adding the `published_status:string` text at the end of the command tells the generator that the new column name will be `published_status` and the data will be of type `string`.
+Lastly, by adding the `published_status:string` text at the end of the command tells the generator that the new column name will be `published_status` and the data type will be of type `string`.

 To update the database schema you can run `rake db:migrate` and the schema will reflect the change.